 Nutritional Sciences: Dietetic Internship (M.S.)

-- To be considered for admission, students applying for the MSDI program will need to have been enrolled in an accredited undergraduate dietetics program that meets the requirements of the ACEND.
-Applicants are encouraged to visit program website for further admission requirements, application instructions, and detailed program information.
+- To be considered for admission, students applying for the MSDI program need to have received a Didactic Program in Dietetics (DPD) verification statement from an accredited undergraduate dietetics program that meets the requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) prior to the program start.
+Applicants are encouraged to carefully review the program website for admission requirements, application instructions, and detailed program information.

-The MSDI program at the University of New Hampshire is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+The MSDI program at the University of New Hampshire is currently granted accreditation by ACEND of the Academy of Nutrition and Dietetics.
 ACEND is a specialized accrediting body recognized by the Commission on Recognition of Post-secondary Accreditation and the United States Department of Education.

-The MSDI requires that students earn a minimum of 50 credits, reflecting practicum-based learning and related course work in food service, community and clinical experiences.
-The majority of competencies integrated into the MSDI reflect those established by the Accreditation Council for Educators of Nutrition and Dietetics (ACEND).
+The MSDI requires that students complete required coursework, including practicum-based learning and related course work in food service, community and clinical experiences.
+The competencies integrated into the MSDI reflect those established by ACEND.
 Students will be required to earn a B- or better in graduate courses to earn credits toward their degree.

 The first year of the MSDI curriculum is comprised primarily of academic course work, including a year-long mentored group research project (NUTR 960 Research Methods in Nutritional Science I & NUTR 961 Research Methods in Nutritional Science II), in which each student experiences the complete research process.
 Students in the MSDI will integrate food system theory and practice as drivers of health promotion and disease prevention.
-The second year of the program includes over 1,600 hours of practicum based learning in a variety of clinical, community, and food service operations integrated with curriculum related coursework.
+The second year of the program includes over 1,200 hours of practicum based learning in a variety of clinical, community, and food service operations integrated with curriculum related coursework.